fnogatz/CTX/schema/README.md

 ## Style Guide

+1. Use 4 spaces for indentation.
 1. Put type definitions directly into the element.
-Create a named type only if needed for reference.
+Create a named type only if needed for reference in the schema or tests.
 1. Type names are all-lowercase.
+1. Use `xs:sequence` over `xs:all`.

 ## Todo